Pierre Yared

 Pierre Yared is a Lebanese-American economist, academic, and U.S. government official, known for his work on macroeconomic policy and political economy.
-He currently serves as the Acting Chairman of the Council of Economic Advisers (CEA) in the Executive Office of the President of the United States.
+He served as the acting chairman of the Council of Economic Advisers (CEA) in the Executive Office of the President of the United States from September 2025 to July 2026.
+He was a member and vice chair from February 2025 until his appointment as acting chair.
 He holds the title of Mitsubishi UFJ Trust and Banking (MUTB) Professor of International Business at Columbia Business School.
-Throughout his tenure at Columbia and before taking leave in February 2025, he served in several senior administrative roles, including Senior Vice Dean for Faculty Affairs and Vice Dean for Executive Education.
+Throughout his tenure at Columbia, he served in several senior administrative roles, including senior vice dean for faculty affairs and vice dean for executive education.

-Yared is a Research Associate at the National Bureau of Economic Research, and a member of the Council on Foreign Relations and the Economic Club of New York.
+Yared is a research associate at the National Bureau of Economic Research, and a member of the Council on Foreign Relations and the Economic Club of New York.

-Early Life and education
+Early life and education

 Yared was born in Beirut in 1979 during the Lebanese Civil War and was raised in Cleveland, Ohio, where he attended University School.
-His father, Jean-Pierre Yared, is the Director of the Center for Critical Care Medicine in the Heart and Vascular Institute and a staff anesthesiologist in the Anesthesiology Institute at the Cleveland Clinic.
+His father, Jean-Pierre Yared, is the director of the Center for Critical Care Medicine in the Heart and Vascular Institute and a staff anesthesiologist in the Anesthesiology Institute at the Cleveland Clinic.
 His mother, Sana Yared, is a French teacher and docent at the Cleveland Museum of Art.

 Yared earned a Bachelor of Arts in economics from Harvard University in 2001 and a Ph.D. in economics from the Massachusetts Institute of Technology (MIT) in 2007.

 Personal life

 Yared married visual artist Lucy Phillips in 2016.
-Phillips is the daughter of Stanley Davis Phillips, former U.S. Ambassador to Estonia.
+Phillips is the daughter of Stanley Davis Phillips, former U.S. ambassador to Estonia.

 Academic career

 Yared joined the faculty of Columbia Business School in 2007 as an assistant professor.

 In 2015, he became co-director of the Richman Center for Business, Law, and Public Policy, a position which he continues to hold.
 He was named the Mitsubishi UFJ Trust and Banking (MUTB) Professor of International Business in 2019.

-Yared has also held senior administrative roles at the school, including Vice Dean for Executive Education and Senior Vice Dean for Faculty Affairs.
+Yared has also held senior administrative roles at the school, including vice dean for executive education and senior vice dean for faculty affairs.

-He is the co-author of Intermediate Macroeconomics (2021) with Nicolas Vincent, external Deputy Governor of the Bank of Canada and professor of economics in the Department of Applied Economics at HEC Montréal.
+He is the co-author of Intermediate Macroeconomics (2021) with Nicolas Vincent, external deputy governor of the Bank of Canada and professor of economics in the Department of Applied Economics at HEC Montréal.

 Yared has held editorial positions at several peer-reviewed journals.
-He worked as an Associate Editor of the American Economic Review (2018–2024), Journal of Monetary Economics (2018–2020), International Economic Review (2013–2018), and Journal of the European Economic Association (2010–2016), and as a Foreign Editor of the Review of Economic Studies (2014–2020).
+He worked as an associate editor of the American Economic Review (2018–2024), Journal of Monetary Economics (2018–2020), International Economic Review (2013–2018), and Journal of the European Economic Association (2010–2016), and as a foreign editor of the Review of Economic Studies (2014–2020).